 - Rhododendron can spread both by the spread of seeds and vegetatively by a process called layering.

 The reasons to do something about Rhododendron are fairly simple, it represents a risk to bio-diversity and you might be breaking the law by not controlling it.
 Visually it also radically changes the appearance of the landscape.
 Add to that the potential for a mature plant to dump a million seeds!

 - Herbicide application, through spraying, stem injection or weed wiping

 - Chainsaw clearance followed by an application of herbicide to the cut stump

 - Manual clearance, effectively removing the bud bearing material

 - Mechanical clearance, using a machine mounted flail

-Although an attractive plant Rhododendron Ponticum is a major problem throughout the UK, especially when it can potentially be very costly to eradicate.
-This free guide will help educate identify, treat and address the importance of removing Rhododendron.
-Download it now for free!Free Download!
+Although an attractive plant, Rhododendron Ponticum is a major problem throughout the UK – especially as it can potentially be very costly to eradicate.
+This free eBook will help educate, identify, treat and address the importance of removing Rhododendron.

 If you have any queries, need an experienced professional to identify a suspicious plant or you need some advice email to email@example.com or give us a call on 0131 538 8456.
 We’re always happy to have a chat.